Errors

 or

 Payment errors are indicate an issue with the payment method provided.
 Examples include an incorrect card number or insufficient funds.
-You can show the value of the message
+You can show the value of the message property to your customers.

 - Name